PaulZaman/Conso/ReadMe.md

 ```bash
 mysql -u root -p
 ```
-You then enter you password and run the following commands:
+You then enter your password and run the following commands:

 ```bash
 CREATE DATABASE Conso_DB;